kincaidoneil/encrypt-it/README.md

-# encrypt-it
+# symmetric-encrypt

-> Secure encryption and decryption in Node.js
+> Password-based encryption and decryption in Node.js

 - Encrypt and decrypt data using a password
 - AES-GCM for fast and secure symmetric encryption